uwescience/HackWeek-Toolkit/docs/Facilitation/wrap-up.md

 ## Event Survey

 We guide participants into reflections on our events by inviting them to complete a survey, which is an important data gathering tool that can be used to inform the hosting of future events.
-A generic sample of our survey can be found in pdf format [here](../Survey/sample-survey.pdf).
-(A Qualtrics version of the template is [here](../Survey/sample-survey.qsf), in case that is also useful).

 It is of utmost importance that the survey results be kept confidential, in accordance with the IRB requirements described earlier.

 ## Final Presentations